rayjun/EIP-7702/README.md

 **Account Abstraction** is becoming one of the most transformative topics in the Ethereum ecosystem.
 The introduction of **EIP-7702** marks a pragmatic and visionary step forward in this domain.

-We believe that meaningful innovation doesn’t always come from boardrooms or conference stages — it often starts with a late-night hack or a sudden spark in your code editor.
+We believe that meaningful innovation doesn't always come from boardrooms or conference stages — it often starts with a late-night hack or a sudden spark in your code editor.

 Bring your creativity, code, and maybe a cup of iced coffee — and help shape the next chapter of Account Abstraction.